valeriansaliou/giggle/README.md

 API documentation: https://demo.hakuma.holdings/valerian.saliou/giggle/doc/

-We assume your XMPP Web client is using JSJaC and has an active connection, stored in the *JSJAC_CONNECTION* global object.
+We assume your XMPP Web client is using a supported XMPP library and has an active connection, stored in the *GIGGLE_CONNECTION* global object.

 ```javascript
 /*